deepaksood619/deepaksood619.github.io/docs/computer-science/software-engineering/development-approaches.md

 Out of Scope Development (OSD) - where every request or idea, no matter how unrelated gets approved and expedited as long as it might sell one more piece of software or make one customer happy already.
 This is despite the fact that any monetary gains will be offset by the rising development costs of maintaining a hodgepodge of unrelated features.

-I Wish I Was Somewhere Else (IWIWSE) - which produces some of the most unmotivated code in existance.
+I Wish I Was Somewhere Else (IWIWSE) - which produces some of the most unmotivated code in existence.

 Decapitated Chicken Process (DCP) - A time honored micromanagement technique where each day managers identify a drastic emergency and require developers drop what they are doing (and whatever process they are using) and immediately attend to the latest conflagration.
 Since this does the double duty of creating new bugs and making other tasks fall behind, fires become easier and easier for managers to spot and then freak out about.
 Practically a standard in the games industry.

-Blame The People Worked and Left (BTPWAL) - When you see a glitch, doesn't matter whether your code caused it or notâ€¦through it on the people worked on this project and left the organization.
+Blame The People Worked and Left (BTPWAL) - When you see a glitch, doesn't matter whether your code caused it or not, through it on the people worked on this project and left the organization.
 I see this frequently in consulting environments.

 It's What They Wanted Development (IWTWD) - Absolving oneself of all accountability by inventing a group of people known as "they" and blaming them for one's own inability to design and develop a usable system.